Oxsomi/core3/docs/graphics_spec.md

 #### Extensions in DirectX and NVAPI

-- Bindless is almost always supported, but if it's not then it's required to use resource binding tier 1 (11.1+ of 64 UAVs, 128 SRVs).
+- Bindless is almost always supported (Resource binding tier 3), but if it's not then it's required to use resource binding tier 1 (11.1+ of 64 UAVs, 128 SRVs).
+- Writeable MSAA textures as EGraphicsFeatures_WriteMSTexture.
 - NVAPI_D3D12_RAYTRACING_CAPS_TYPE_OPACITY_MICROMAP as EGraphicsFeatures_RayMicromapOpacity.
 - NVAPI_D3D12_RAYTRACING_CAPS_TYPE_DISPLACEMENT_MICROMAP as EGraphicsFeatures_RayMicromapDisplacement.
 - NVAPI_D3D12_RAYTRACING_CAPS_TYPE_THREAD_REORDERING as EGraphicsFeatures_RayReorder.